salesforce/lwc-rfcs/text/0000-documentation-related-metadata.md

 ## Drawbacks

-Why should we *not* do this?
-Please consider:

-- implementation cost, both in term of code size and complexity
-- whether the proposed feature can be implemented in user space
-- the impact on teaching people Lightning Web Components
-- integration of this feature with other existing and planned features
-- cost of migrating existing Lightning Web Components applications (is it a breaking change?)

-There are tradeoffs to choosing any path.
-Attempt to identify them here.

 ## Alternatives

-- While this information could continue to live apart from the module bundle as it is today, it is not a sustainable approach and does not work for the platform.
+- While this information could continue to live apart from the module bundle as it is today, that's not a sustainable approach and does not work for the platform.
+- This data could be written as custom JSDoc tags in the js file, but those tags would be non-standard.
+This information feels better suited to the documentation file.

 ### Rejected Fields

-* __image__
+* __image__ \
     The Component Library uses images for components on the home page.
 The map from component to image is currently hardcoded.
-This field is rejected because there's a good chance these images are going away and they pose many complications.
+If we want to allow the platform to specify similar images then a field here is one solution, but it poses many complications for the implementation details.
+Also such images are of limited use in other contexts outside of the Component Library, which may not always use such images even itself.

 ## Adoption strategy